ros-naoqi/naoqi_bridge/naoqi_tools/README.rst

 Parsing lib:
  * Factorize sensor classes in gazebo parsing library
  * Find a generic way to export nodes as string (remove huge __str__ functions)
+ * Complete/Update gazebo library: handle latest sdf conventions and all sensor supported by gazebo

 Script:
  * Add Gazebo and Transmission automatic exports (once Aldebaran libs allow it)
  * Add r/l_toe frames to romeo model (not supported by NAOqi models yet)
  * Export gaze in a generic way (remove offsets from dictionaries)
+ * Add xacro property for using the cap on romeo or not